LudwigCRON/undulate/docs-srcs/supported_syntax.rst

 4. Supported Syntax
 ===================

-pywave selects the syntax based on the extension of the file (at the exception of Json/Jsonml).
+`Undulate` selects the syntax based on the extension of the file (at the exception of Json/Jsonml).
 However, each file has some specificities.

 +-------------+------+--------+------+------+
 |             | Json | Jsonml | Yaml | Toml |